C-Preston-11/AVR-Instructions_FPGA/README.md

-Using an FPGA (Altera Quartus II Cyclone) built AVR microcontroller architecture, 4 instructions were added to the existing design - without changing the previous commands.
+Using an FPGA (Altera Quartus II Cyclone) to model an AVR microcontroller, 4 instructions were added to the existing design - without changing the previous commands.

+Instructions implemented
 MUL - Multiply
 MULS - Multiply Signed
 MULSU - Multiply Signed and Unsigned